-C.3.2.4 Characterization Procedures Prior to Treatment of Mixed TRU Wastes
+C.3.2.4 Characterization Procedures Prior to and After Treatment of Mixed TRU Wastes

-The Permittees shall adhere to the waste characterization procedures specific to waste treatment in the stabilization unit at TA-55, Building 4, Room 401, outlined below.
-The stabilization unit is a miscellaneous unit pursuant to 40 CFR Part 264, Subpart X and is used to treat liquid and solid mixed wastes by stabilization in cement to form a noncorrosive solid matrix.
+The Permittees shall adhere to the waste characterization procedures specific to waste treatment in the stabilization unit at TA-55, Building 4, Room 401, and for the stabilization process of blending with zeolite at the TA-50, Building 69 (TA-50-69) Indoor Permitted Unit.
+The stabilization unit at TA-55 is a miscellaneous unit pursuant to 40 CFR Part 264, Subpart X and is used to treat liquid and solid mixed wastes by stabilization in cement to form a noncorrosive solid matrix.
+The stabilization treatment process at TA-50 occurs within a glovebox at a permitted storage unit and is used to treat liquid and solid mixed waste by blending with water and zeolite to form a noncorrosive and non-ignitable solid matrix.

-The stabilization unit treats homogeneous liquid and solid mixed waste generated primarily from R&D and processing and recovery operations at TA-55 and at the Chemistry and Metallurgy Research Building at TA-3.
+The stabilization unit at TA-55 treats homogeneous liquid and solid mixed waste generated primarily from R&D and processing and recovery operations at TA-55 and at the Chemistry and Metallurgy Research Building at TA-3.
 The liquid wastes (Summary Category Group L1000) generally consist of evaporator bottoms solutions and laboratory solutions that may exhibit the hazardous characteristics of corrosivity and toxicity for metals (including arsenic, barium, cadmium, chromium, lead, mercury, and silver) as defined in 40 CFR §§ 261.22 and 261.24, which are incorporated herein by reference.
 The homogeneous solid process wastes (Summary Category Group S3000) consist of process residue from the evaporator, process leached solids, filter cake, and other miscellaneous solids.
 This waste stream typically exhibits the hazardous characteristic of toxicity (for metals) and corrosivity.
 These waste streams are mixed with cement in 55-gallon drums and allowed to cure into a noncorrosive solid matrix.
 Table C-19 provides a description of the waste streams associated with the stabilization unit and identifies their potentially applicable EPA Hazardous Waste Numbers.
 The resulting cemented waste is identified by Summary Category Group S3000 and typically carries the Waste Matrix Code S3100.